 Gainax Ending: Mukuro's ending in the second game.
 He, uh notices that gravity doesn't suddenly affect him anymore and spends the rest of the credits swimming through the skies until he is knocked out by the THE END sign.
 This is even turned into a mini-game in the portable version!

-Long Title: The original Japanese name of the Neo Geo Pocket Color version of the game, which is Bakumatsu Roman Tokubetsu Ben: Gekka no Kenshi - Tsuki ni Saku Hana, Chiri Yuku Hana in its entirety.
+Long Title: The original Japanese name of the Neo Geo Pocket Color version of the game, which is Bakumatsu Roman Tokubetsu Hen: Gekka no Kenshi - Tsuki ni Saku Hana, Chiri Yuku Hana ("Romance of the Bakumatsu, Special Edition: Swordsman of the Moonlightnote The original Japanese title of the series - Flowers Harvested Under the Moon, Flowers Scattered Away") in its entirety.
 May also be a form of Colon Cancer.

 Meaningful Name: Yuki means "snow", Kaede means "maple", Setsuna means "moment", Hibiki (with the kanji used to represent it) means "echo", Mukuro means "corpse", Zantetsu means "steel-cutter", and Rekka (technically not Chinese, but a Chinese word that also happens to be a Japanese word pronounced the Japanese way) means something like "a raging fire".
 In addition, Genbu no Okina literally means "old man of the Black Tortoise", Shikyoh is composed of the kanji for "purple" and "mirror" (a reference to a Japanese Urban Legend that the phrase 'purple mirror' is a Brown Note of sorts), and Kouryu is the 'yellow dragon'.
 Some of these are Meaningful.
 A few might just be non-names.